CAROLINA B. LOPEZ

 Honor Fellowship for Research (DIPUC).
 Pontificia Universidad Católica de Chile, Santiago (1994).

-Mentors ...the people that trained me and made my career a reality...
+Mentors ...the people that trained and supported me as a trainee

 Alfredo De Ioannes, Universidad Católica de Chile, Santiago (1993-1995)